Geoff’s Wedding

 I was thinking pre-pandemic where you could buy a used car with less than 100,000 miles for less than $12,000.
 Go talk to Capital Chevy.

-And I got turned off by so many.
-I ended up going to a Honda dealership.
+And I got turned off by somebody.
+I ended up going to a Honda dealership and they were

 Honda.
 They were the least annoying.

 And so I didn't get her a Honda.
-They had a different car in the lot that I got a used car that I got her.
+I had a, they had a different car on the lot that I got, used car that I got her before.

 Which was the least annoying Honda dealership?
 Howdy Honda up there.
-It's up there by like Stack, I think.
+It's up there by like Steck, I think.

 Oh, okay.